robert19066/Sketchable/README.md

 ## 3. Importing:
-You can import all the things PyDraw has by writing `from pydraw import *` (not avabile for versions prior to 1.3.2) If your version is 1.3.1, then write `from pydraw import <what component you would want>` And if your version is prior to 1.3.1, write `from core import <what component you would want to import>`
+You can import all the things Sketchable has by writing `from pydraw import *` (not avabile for versions prior to 1.3.2) If your version is 1.3.1, then write `from pydraw import <what component you would want>` And if your version is prior to 1.3.1, write `from core import <what component you would want to import>`